 - a domestic student, studying part time or full time

-- a commencing or continuing postgraduate student enrolled in the Graduate Certificate of Business (Arts and Cultural Management) Course at Deakin University (Course code M519)
+- enrolled in M519 Graduate Certificate of Business (Arts and Cultural Management) Course at Deakin University in Trimester 1 2020.

 Preference will be given to individuals: